 The College will hear complaints pertaining to conduct of Bard College students occurring on Bard College property (including UBS, or Bard in New York), or Red Hook, Tivoli, and its environs.
 The College will also consider hearing cases involving Bard College students that occur off campus.
 The College’s disciplinary process will not be used merely to duplicate the function of federal, state, or local laws, but where the institution’s distinct interests as an academic community are involved, the College may invoke its disciplinary authority in response to infractions of the laws of the off-campus community.

 In cases of College policy violations, the College first determines the appropriate process to employ based on the individual set of circumstances surrounding the infraction.
-Cases may be referred to the Student Conduct system, College’s Ombudsman or managed through informal hearings with Residence Life & Housing staff; Student Activities staff or Dean of Student Affairs staff.
-Academic policy violations are reviewed through the Dean of the College’s Office
+Cases may be referred to the Student Conduct system, Office of Title IX Coordination, or managed through informal hearings with Residence Life & Housing staff, Student Activities staff, Safety and Security staff, Vice President for Administration staff or Dean of Student Affairs staff.
+Academic policy violations are reviewed through the Dean of Studies and/or the Dean of the College’s Office

-Students wishing to appeal a decision made by a member of the staff should submit a written letter of appeal outlining the reasons for the appeal to the original administrator within seventy-two hours of the issuance of the sanction.
+Students wishing to appeal a decision made by a member of the staff should submit a written letter of appeal outlining the reasons for the appeal to the original administrator within two business days of the issuance of the sanction.